 - S2 ran a custom firmware which happened to be compatible with Android – but nowhere near as much as Wear OS.

 In 2017, I bought a second-hand LG G Watch.
-Buying new overpriced electronic equipment which is about to fail within 6–18 months seems like a poor investment, hence browsing the local market upfront.
+Buying new overpriced electronic equipment that is about to fail within 6–18 months seemed like a poor investment – compared to testing multiple gadgets in a short time span, hence browsing the local market upfront.

-I landed a great deal buying it for $65 or so – about 40% of its current market price and 70% off its initial price – and 8–10 times cheaper than a new Apple Watch or its Samsung counterpart.
+I landed a great deal buying it for $65 or so – about 40% of its current market price and 70% off its initial price – and 8–10 times cheaper than a new Apple Watch or its Samsung counterpart at the time.

 LG G Watch was compatible with Google Wear.
 Bluetooth support was drastically improved.
 Custom watch faces and other visual goodies were available.